Ashley Tisdale: 1985–2004: Childhood and career beginnings

-At the age of three, Tisdale met her manager, Bill Perlman, at a New Jersey mall.
+At the age of three, Tisdale met her manager, Bill Perlman, at a talent search held at Monmouth Mall in Eatontown, New Jersey.
 He sent her to various auditions for commercials, and she was placed in more than one hundred national network TV advertisements as a child.
 She began her theatrical career by appearing in Gypsy: A Musical Fable and The Sound of Music at Monmouth County's Jewish Community Center.
 Tisdale was eight years old when she was cast to play the part of Cosette in the musical Les Misérables, and only recalled taking a single singing lesson before landing the role.
 In 2007, Tisdale told Newsday, "When I was little, I saw the play Les Misérables on Broadway.
 I thought it was the most amazing thing I have ever seen, so I went to my manager and told him I wanted to be in it".
 Tisdale toured for two years with Les Misérables before landing a role in a touring production of Annie in Korea.

 When Tisdale was twelve, she sang for then-President Bill Clinton during an event at the White House as part of a troupe.
 Hoping to expand her career, Tisdale and her family moved to Los Angeles, California.
 She landed her first role in 1997, guest starring on episodes of both Smart Guy and 7th Heaven.
 During this time, she also began doing modeling work for Ford Models.
 The following year, Tisdale appeared as a voice actor in both An All Dogs Christmas Carol (1998) and A Bug's Life (1998).
 She guest starred in an episode of Boston Public in 2000, earning a 2000 Young Artist Award nomination for "Best Guest Performance in a TV Drama".
 Tisdale continued to make guest appearances on television shows and appear in minor film roles throughout the following years, with roles in films such as the cult film Donnie Darko (2001) and The Mayor of Oyster Bay (2002).